 Communicable Diseases in Schools

-The following information were excerpts taken from Managing Communicable Diseases in Schools, prepared by the Michigan Department of Education and the Michigan Department of Community Heath, Division of Communicable Disease and immunization, Version 1 September 2014
+The following information were excerpts taken from Managing Communicable Diseases in Schools, prepared by the Michigan Department of Education and the Michigan Department of Community Heath, Division of Communicable Disease and immunization, Version 1 September 2014.

 Disease Basics

 Schools can play a major role in helping to reduce or prevent the incidence of illness among children and adults in our communities.
 Encouraging good hand hygiene and following cleaning recommendations contribute to a safe and healthy learning environment for children.
 When schools report illness to their local health department (LHD), public health specialists can assist schools with disease prevention and control guidance.
-This document provides schools with general information on what steps they can take to prevent and control communicable disease.
+This document provides schools with general information on what steps they can take to prevent and control communicable diseases.

 How Diseases are Spread